pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 # Programming with Tuple Spaces

+This chapter is a gentle introduction to programming with spaces.
+The chapter will focus on a particular kind of space, namely a tuple space, and will consider sequential programming using space as sort of collection data structure.

 ## What is a tuple space?
 A tuple is a finite list of elements that can be used to represent a data item or a message.
 Tuples can represent, for example,  coordinates in a map